greatislander/c2lc-project-website/src/activities/draw-shapes.md

 type: On-Screen
 experience: No Coding Experience
 subject: Introduction
-description: This activity involves drawing a shape on Weavly
+description: "This activity involves drawing a shape in the Weavly coding environment. "
 whatYouNeed: |-
   ### Tools

-  Internet access and a device to open C2LC coding environment
+  Internet access and a device to open the Weavly coding environment

   ### Skills